 Advising communications network providers regarding federal and state laws governing deployment of facilities on existing utility infrastructure

-Reviews and analyzes pole attachment rates, terms and conditions and advise clients concerning the legality of such rates, terms and conditions under federal and state laws; negotiate legally compliant rates, terms and conditions; represent clients before the FCC and state public service commissions in disputes concerning pole attachment rates, terms and conditions.
+Advising wired and wireless communications networks providers concerning laws and regulations governing pole attachment agreements with investor owned utilities, cooperatively and municipally owned power companies, and phone companies; review and analyze rates, terms and conditions of attachment; represent clients before the FCC and state public service commissions in regulatory matters and disputes concerning pole attachment rates, terms and conditions.
 (Ongoing)